 Built to last: exceptional engineering, extraordinary standards.

-Bechtel Corporation – one of the most respected firms in the world, with the Hoover Dam among its achievements – managed the engineering, procurement, and construction of the pipeline.
-The underwater contractor for the Line 5 Straits crossing was Merritt-Chapman & Scott, the same company that built the iconic suspension bridge over the Straits of Mackinac, and the Line 5 crossing uses the same steel as the bridge.
+Bechtel Corporation—one of the most respected firms in the world, with the Hoover Dam among its achievements—managed the engineering, procurement, and construction of the pipeline.
+The underwater contractor for the Line 5 Straits crossing was Merritt-Chapman & Scott, which built the iconic suspension bridge over the Straits of Mackinac.
+In fact, the Line 5 crossing uses the same steel as the bridge.

 The design of the Line 5 Straits crossing was coordinated, and underwent peer review, by engineering specialists from Bechtel, the University of Michigan's Department of Naval Architecture and Marine Studies, and Columbia University's Civil Engineering Department.

-Key safety features in the design of the twin pipelines included:
+Key safety features in the design of the twin pipelines include:

 - An external coating of fiber-reinforced enamel, recognized as one of the most robust pipeline protection materials.